 Sure.
 The “big” sound is about having multiple microphones at different distances from the source so you can capture different aspects of the instrument.
 The closest mic captures the attack and transients, whilst the second one captures the body and the third one gets the tail of the sound and room reflections.
 So if you balance those three mics adequately, it allows you to achieve the “biggest” sound possible.

 – Does that mean “more is more”?
-Why not used seven mics instead of just three?
+Why not use seven mics instead of three?

 I’ve never had a big enough room to use that many mics (laughs).
 Also, three mics alone would result in a crazy track count if you used them on every source, so I don’t know if seven is necessarily better.
 Back in the day, most bands didn’t play in huge studios like Abbey Road.
 They mostly recorded in 35 m² studios, which is the room size you hear on many 60s and 70s records.
 So a three-mic setup might be positioned ten centimeters, one meter and four meters away from an instrument.
 If you put another mic six meters away, it would pretty much become a reverb mic.
 But beyond that, I don’t know if adding more mics helps.